It's Just Life

 I have friends who are truly suffering and through no fault of their own.
 Friends who just are not living the life that they dreamed that they would live.
 It makes me sad and as always I wish I could “fix” things but I can’t.

-I can not fix their situations any more than I can take away my mother’s dementia or my brother in law’s Alzheimer’s.
+I can not fix their situations any more than I could take away my mother’s dementia, my father’s Parkinson’s, or my brother in law’s Alzheimer’s.

 It’s just life.